hoangminhdevelop/generate-scss-from-html-jsx-with-BEM/README.md

 ## Installation

 1. Open VS Code.
-2. Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window or by pressing `Ctrl+Shift+X`.
+2. Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side ofcd the window or by pressing `Ctrl+Shift+X`.
 3. Search for `generate-jsx-html-to-bem-scss`.
 4. Click `Install` to install the extension.

-Alternatively, you can install the extension directly from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Generate-JSX-HTML-to-BEM-SCSS.generate-sass-from-html-jsx).
+Alternatively, you can install the extension directly from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Generate-JSX-HTML-to-BEM-SCSS.html-jsx-to-bem-scss-converter).

 ## Usage